Marvel-Advisors-LLC/wazuh-kubernetes/README.md

  ![If the image doesn't appears, it may be deleted from /images/snapshot-policy-creation.png](images/snapshot-policy-creation.png)

- select a `Policy Name` and `Description. `Source and destination` select the indexes you want to use for your snapshots (you have to type it), e.g:
+ select a `Policy Name` and `Description`. `Source and destination` select the indexes you want to use for your snapshots (you have to type it), e.g:
  ``` bash
  wazuh-alerts-4.x-*
  ```

  the destination will be the repo you just created on the previous step, or if you want you can create the repo right there clicking on the `Create repository` buttom at the right.
- Next set the spanoshot frequency you need.
+ Next set the snapshot frequency you need.

  ![If the image doesn't appears, it may be deleted from /images/snapshot-policy-creation-2.png](images/snapshot-policy-creation-2.png) next click on `Specify retention conditions` and select the time you want to have those snapshots on S3 before deleting them forever.
 Finally click on `Create`.

 #### 5) Restoring a snapshot

 Go to `Snapshots`, select your snapshots and click on `restore`, then you'll need to select if you want to restore all the indexes or just a set of them.
-You'll need to have an account with snapshots permissions for this.
+You'll need to have an account with snapshots permissions for this step.
 ## Contribute

 If you want to contribute to our project please don't hesitate to send a pull request.
 You can also join our users [mailing list](https://groups.google.com/d/forum/wazuh) or the [Wazuh Slack community channel](https://wazuh.com/community/join-us-on-slack/) to ask questions and participate in discussions.